bob-hes/p2/README.md

 - Why so complicated?
 - server - rather on a file not in a directory, so as not to suggest the file structure
 - easier to add new properties

+- according to php the right way, and for its reputation
+- found "" vs ''
  -->

 <!-- Dependencies